sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/index.md

 #### Create a new storage class

-Alternatively, you choose one of the preconfigured components to create a new storage class named `sourcegraph` for your Sourcegraph deployment.
+Alternatively, choose one of the preconfigured components to create a new storage class named `sourcegraph` for your Sourcegraph deployment --_[cluster role administrator access required](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)_.

-Example for Google Kubernetes Engine (GKE): Include the `storage-class/gke` component under the components list in the `kustomization.yaml` file.
+Example for Google GKE: Include the `storage-class/gke` component under the components list in the `kustomization.yaml` file.
 The component takes care of creating a new storage class named sourcegraph with the following configurations:

 - Provisioner: pd.csi.storage.gke.io
 - SSD: types: pd-ssd